syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/trackball.md

 ![Customizing the appearance of trackball label in Xamarin.iOS Chart](trackball_images/trackball_img3.png)

-## LabelAlignment
+## Axis label alignment

-The position of trackball’s axis label can be changed using the [`LabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartTrackballAxisLabelStyle~LabelAlignment.html) property of [`TrackballLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis~TrackballLabelStyle.html).
-The following options are available in LabelAlignment.
+The position of trackball’s axis label can be changed using the [`LabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartTrackballAxisLabelStyle~LabelAlignment.html) property of [`SFChartTrackballAxisLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartTrackballAxisLabelStyle.html).
+The following options are available in [`LabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartTrackballAxisLabelStyle~LabelAlignment.html).

-* Far - The label will be positioned below the tick in vertical axis and right of the tick in horizontal axis.
+* [`Far`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartAlignment.html) - The label will be positioned below the tick in vertical axis and right of the tick in horizontal axis.
-* Near - The label will be positioned above the tick in vertical axis and left of the tick in horizontal axis.
+* [`Near`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartAlignment.html) - The label will be positioned above the tick in vertical axis and left of the tick in horizontal axis.
-* Center - The label will be positioned at the center of tick.
+* [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartAlignment.html) - The label will be positioned at the center of tick.
 This is the default value.

 ## Show/hide the series label